kamal-kishor/onBoarding/README.md

 Run the following command:

-npm i 'eko-oaas-package'
+npm i 'kj-Oaas-package'

 After installing the package, you can import and use it in your TypeScript project.
 Here's an example of how to use it:

-import { OnBoradingVist, SelectionScreen } from "eko-oaas-package";
+import { OnBoradingVist, SelectionScreen } from "kj-Oaas-package";

 <!-- And just use component.  -->